-All transfer applicants who do not have MassTransfer Block, MassTransfer Program, Joint Admissions Program, or 1990 Commonwealth Transfer Compact status are expected to complete course work that is equivalent to these 16 academic units prior to enrollment.
+*Students who graduate high school beginning in 2016 will be subject to a 4-year Mathematics requirement, including a senior year mathematics course, for a total of 17 required academic courses.
+All transfer applicants who do not have MassTransfer Block or MassTransfer Program status are expected to complete course work that is equivalent to these full-year courses prior to enrollment.

-To determine transfer eligibility, the Admission staff recalculates a cumulative grade point average for all applicants except Mass community college graduates with 1990 Commonwealth Transfer Compact, Joint Admissions, and MassTransfer Program status.
+To determine transfer eligibility, the Admission staff recalculates a cumulative grade point average for all applicants except Mass community college graduates with MassTransfer Program status.
 Westfield's grade point average calculation includes all prior grades earned (A - F) in courses with potentially transferable content.

 A two-step process: determining admission eligibility & awarding transfer credits

-Step One: An admission decision is made after all prior college transcripts (and other required documents) have been received and examined and an overall cumulative grade point average has been calculated for admission eligibility based on all prior grades earned (A - F) in courses with potentially transferable contents.
-Mass community college graduates with 1990 Commonwealth Transfer Compact, Joint Admissions, and MassTransfer Program status are subject to a different methodology for determining admission eligibility.
-Please refer to those sections for specific information.
+Step One: An admission decision is made after all prior college transcripts (and other required documents) have been received and examined and an overall cumulative grade point average has been calculated for admission eligibility based on all prior grades earned (A - F) in courses with potentially transferable content.
+Mass community college graduates with MassTransfer Program status are subject to a different methodology for determining admission eligibility.
+Please refer to that section for specific information.

 Step Two: Students who meet eligibility criteria based on Step One and are selected for admission then have their transcripts evaluated for the purpose of awarding transfer credits.
 Please refer to the General Transfer Policies section for basic transfer credit evaluation guidelines.